vitoriabecker/movie-blog/README.md

 ## Movie blog
 A movie blog that allows users to create an account, comment and rate films.
-Superusers can also add, edit and delete movies directly from the platform.\
+Superusers can also add, edit and delete movies.\
-This is my first complete blog project built with Django, and in this project I gained a solid understanding of Django's MTV architecture and improved my full-stack development skills.
+This is my first complete blog project built with Django.
+In this project I gained a solid understanding of Django's MTV architecture and improved my full-stack development skills.

 ### Built with
 - HTML